 “Thank you—the course and trainers were excellent!”

 Seth is the Executive Director at MetroWest Mediation Services.
 He earned a graduate degree in Peace and Conflict Studies from the University of Massachusetts Lowell and an undergraduate degree in Political Science and Contemplative Studies from Brown University.
-He has been active in community mediation since his basic training in 2008, completing a practicum and advanced trainings at Cambridge Dispute Settlement Center, serving as a volunteer mediator at Middlesex Law Center and working as the Peer Mediation Coordinator at North Shore Community Mediation Center.
+He has experiencing mediating small claims, housing eviction, divorce, harassment prevention order and civil cases.
 He was the Assistant Director of the Middle East Center for Peace, Development and Culture at University of Massachusetts Lowell where he developed and taught a course in Mediation Theory & Practice.

 Deepika is the Case and Training Coordinator at MetroWest Mediation Services.
-Deepika is responsible for coordinating our mediators in Framingham, Natick, Marlborough and Concord District Courts, intake screening, data collection and input, as well as assisting with Training activities.
+Deepika coordinates our mediators in Framingham, Natick, Marlborough and Concord District Courts and is a lead trainer.
 Deepika has a background in the biotech and pharmaceutical industry, including a Bachelor’s Degree in Physics and Master’s Degree in Biophysics.
 Deepika made a transition to the field of dispute resolution after completing her basic mediation training in 2008.
 Deepika has mediation experience in civil, advanced civil, housing eviction, harassment prevention order and criminal cases.

-The fee for the course is $675 which includes instruction, course manual and a written evaluation of the trainee’s skills.
-Continental breakfast, lunch and snacks are provided for each day of the training.
+The fee for the course includes instruction, course manual, and a certificate of completion.
+Snacks and a buffet lunch are provided for each day of the training.